 With these genomes and with the genetic tools, we can correlate which genetic changes lead to phenotypic changes, and which phenotypic changes impact the ability of the organism to interact with the environment.
 By addressing this same questions across different timescales (across populations, species and genera) we can address a long-standing question: whether the mechanisms of developmental change are the same at the micro- and macro-evolutionary scale.
 The multiple radiations of cichlid fishes in the East African lakes provide the ideal model to address this thematic.

-The invasion of novel environments often requires the evolution of key novel traits that will facilitate the exploitation of the new environment.
 In Rhagovelia sp. (genus of water-walking insects; Heteroptera, Gerromorpha) the evolution of a highly elaborate swimming fan on the tarsus of the propelling mid-legs increases water resistance against leg movements, thereby increasing their propelling function.
 We showed that this novel trait acted as a key innovation, allowing this group to conquer and diversify on running water surfaces; a niche that is not accessible for most other water-walking insects.

 Little is known about the underlying genetic mechanisms and their role in the diversification of the group.
 We are characterizing the genes and the specific genetic changes that underlie the emergence of the Rhagovelia propelling fan.
 The function of these genes is tested with functional experimental studies by changing the expression of such genes (RNAi).
 Finally we manipulate the phenotype (through manipulation of it’s underlying genes) and access how it affects organismal fitness (by competing the knock-down with the wild-type phenotype in a controlled environment).
 We this approach we will be able to pinpoint which genetic changes lead to phenotypic changes and ultimately which phenotypic changes have a fitness impact on the organism ability to walk on water.
 This approach is highly innovative, as it will directly connect molecular and developmental changes in a key trait to a measure of fitness.